mandelbaummatias/AlejandriaApp/README.md

 # AlejandriaApp

 Alejandria is designed to connect publishers and readers.
 The app features a subscription system that integrates with the MercadoPago API, allowing users to create and manage monthly subscriptions across various plans.
-It utilizes MVVM (Model-View-ViewModel) architecture, integrates with MercadoPago and Google Books APIs, and incorporates Dagger/Hilt, Retrofit, Firebase, Flow, coroutines, LiveData, and more!
+It utilizes MVVM (Model-View-ViewModel) architecture, integrates with MercadoPago and Google Books APIs, and incorporates Dagger/Hilt, Retrofit, Firebase, Flow, Coroutines, LiveData, and more!

 ## Demo